Multi-Locale Setup

 - "ar"

-locale_path: "locale" # Directory containing translation files
+locale_path: "locale" # Directory containing translation JSON files

 timezone: "America/Montreal"